 Open access is an alternative method to make research available beyond those who can pay for it.
 Open access is a relatively new phenomenon in the scholarly publishing world.
 Because this is a young movement still developing standards, there are currently many types of open access.
 Having said that, open access journals usually fit within three basic types:

-A fourth option, which is just beginning to emerge, is for nonprofit publishers to make a journal open access if enough institutions retain a subscription to the journal so the publisher has a stable funding mechanism.
+A fifth option, which is just beginning to emerge, is for nonprofit publishers to make a journal open access if enough institutions retain a subscription to the journal so the publisher has a stable funding mechanism.